rayaf/lar_api/README.md

-An test api build in laravel.
+An test api build in laravel thats simulated a blog post.